 A major review of animal studies

-Poligeenan is commonly used to develop intestinal inflammation in animal models.
+Poligeenan is commonly used to trigger the development of intestinal inflammation in animal models testing drugs.
 Food-grade carrageenan can also cause inflammation in the right concentration.
 A major review, published in 2001, evaluated the possible harmful effects of carrageenan by assessing the results of about 45 animal studies.
 The review concluded that food-grade carrageenan may increase the risk of colon ulcerations and cancerous lesions in animals.
 However, it should be noted that the majority of included studies actually used poligeenan instead of food-grade carrageenan.
 Secondly, the study results demonstrate that while poligeenan can cause cancer when consumed alone and in high enough concentrations, food-grade carrageenan only accelerates cancer formation when it is taken with another carcinogenic (cancer-causing) substance.

 Another study that administered 0.5% to 2.0% poligeenan to monkeys found that these concentrations caused diarrhea, hemorrhage, and ulcerations, while food-grade carrageenan at 1.0% to 3.0% resulted in no changes to the colon.
 Higher levels of food-grade carrageenan (5.0%) were required to produce colon changes — epithelial cell loss, diarrhea, and increased intestinal permeability (leaky gut) — in rats.
 This study also found that cancer proliferating cells returned to levels before food-grade carrageenan was introduced after it was discontinued (28-day recovery period), but rats administered poligeenan still had high levels of proliferating cells after discontinuation.
 Contradictory evidence that used the same 5.0% concentration of food-grade carrageenan concluded that it only produced colon ulcers in guinea pigs and not rats or hamsters.
 Another 90-day study found no colon ulcerations or lesions in rats administered food-grade carrageenan.